ItayRosen/LinkedIn-Mass-Connect/README.md

 # LinkedIn-Mass-Connect
 A PoC for a mass connect LinkedIn script.
-It just sends an invite to everyone within a specific search page.
+Run the script on a LinkedIn search page and it will send an invite to everyone matching the search parameters.

 # How-To
 1. Go to LinkedIn and create a search according to your preferred criterias.